rikuf2/basic-csharp/src/content/part1/exercises.md

 I was falling in love
 Now I'm only falling apart
 ```
-This time, use only one Console.WriteLine.
+This time, use only one `Console.WriteLine`.

 </Exercise>